Skip to main content

 The feedlot permit requires the facility to be designed, operated, and maintained to prevent manure, process wastewater, and stormwater from polluting water, except in an extreme storm event.
 Operators are required to apply manure to farm fields at agronomic rates, observe water setbacks, and maintain records of land application activities, including location, timing, and rate of application.

 The MPCA opened 30-day public comment periods on both the EAW and draft feedlot permit, ending March 13, 2026.
-The agency extended the comment period to April 9, 2026, based on public interest.
+The agency extended the comment period to May 7, 2026, based on public interest and to include written comments submitted during and after a public meeting.

-On April 7, the MPCA set a public meeting date for April 28, 2026, to present information about the EAW and processes and hear public input.
-The meeting will provide an opportunity for the public to provide written comments.
-It will also provide an opportunity for the public to ask questions and provide oral comments, which will not be recorded as part of the public comments.
-The MPCA further extended the comment periods to May 7, 2026, to include written comments submitted during and after the public meeting.
+The MPCA held a public meeting attended by about 450 people on April 28, 2026, in Morris to present information about the EAW and feedlot permit processes and hear public input.
+The meeting provided an opportunity for the public to provide written comments, ask questions and offer oral comments, which were not be recorded as part of the public comments.

 Next steps